 When you’re self-employed you pay tax (Income Tax) on your trading profits.
 Allowable business expenses reduce the amount of profit on which sole traders pay Income Tax.
 So, more allowable expenses means less taxable profit and less Income Tax to pay.

 To account for your expenses properly, you need to keep accurate records of everything and add up all your business costs to report on your Self Assessment tax return.
 Bear in mind that you’re legally bound to keep these records for six years.
-CrunchONE, our accountancy platform built for sole traders, makes it easy to stay on track.
-You can also use our self-employed tax calculator to estimate your income tax easily.
+You can use our self-employed tax calculator to estimate your income tax easily.

 As always, HMRC rules can be complex and are often based on concepts such as the ‘fairness’ and ‘reasonableness’ of expenses claimed.
 When in doubt, always contact an accountant first.
 If you’re a CrunchONE subscriber, you can get answers from qualified accountants right when you need them.